-As well as figuring out what healthy heart foods you should be getting more of, remember that you also need to be reducing your intake of other things too.
+As well as figuring out what healthy heart foods you should be getting more of, remember that you also need to reduce your intake of other things.
 There’s only so much adding good things to your diet can do if you don’t replace the bad after all.
-Dieting is about a balance.
+Dieting is about balance.

-Always be wary of your calorie intake on a regular basis to help with your weight management as much as possible.
-Overweight is one of the biggest damagers of heart health in the long term, so one of the best ways to eat better for your heart is to eat a healthy calorie intake to manage your weight too.
+Always be wary of your calorie intake regularly to help with your weight management as much as possible.
+Being overweight is one of the biggest damagers to heart health in the long term, so one of the best ways to eat better for your heart is to eat a healthy calorie intake to manage your weight too.
 It makes sense.

 Reduce Unhealthy Fats

-Another big point to remember is that you need to be reducing the levels of unhealthy fats that you eat as well as increasing healthy fats as we've looked at above.
+Another big point to remember is that you need to reduce the levels of unhealthy fats that you eat and increase healthy fats, as we’ve looked at above.
 Trans fats and saturated fats are never good news.
 Use them a little as you can for your daily diet and try and save them for tasty treats.
-Again, it's all about the balance!
+But, again, it’s all about the balance!

-One final thing we haven't touched on here that's also incredibly important to how heart healthy your food is, is how much salt you are consuming.
-That's a big hitter with heart health too.
-Too much salt is just asking for negative health effects, so make sure you're sticking to a consistent level.
+One final thing we haven’t touched on here that’s also incredibly important to your food's heart-healthy is how much salt you are consuming.
+That’s a big hitter with heart health too.
+However, too much salt is just asking for adverse health effects, so make sure you’re sticking to a consistent level.
 Your blood pressure will thank you for it.